open-gamma-ray-astro/gamma-astro-data-formats/source/spectra/binned_likelihoods/index.rst

 The likelihood SED is a representation of spectral energy distribution of a source that contains a likelihood for the source normalization in each energy bin.
-Depending on the requirements of the analysis these likelihoods can be evaluated with either profiled or fixed nuisance parameters.
+This format is a special case of the more general :ref:`flux-points` format.
+Depending on the requirements of the analysis the likelihoods can be evaluated with either profiled or fixed nuisance parameters.
 The likelihood SED can be used in the same way as a traditional SED but contains additional information about the shape of the likelihood function around the maximum.
-A 2D visualization of the likelihood functions can be produced by creating a colormap in which the intensity is mapped to the likelihood value:
+A 2D visualization of the likelihood functions can be produced by creating a colormap with intensity mapped to the likelihood value:

 .. |image0| image:: llsed_lowts.png
    :width: 100%